gabrielegenovese/acmesky/docs/services/acmesky.md

 # ACMESky Api Interface

-This is the main service of the project, the one that coordinates with all of the other.
+This is the main service of the project.

 ## Swagger Documentation